garyzhubc/STAT406-2017/Lecture9/README.md

 Note, in particular, how the upper end of the estimated regression function looks better than the approach discussed before using fixed bandwidths.

-Although we have not yet discussed how to choose a bandwidth (either fixed or variable) among the infinitely many possible ones, I expect the reader to already know how this may be done.
+Although we have not yet discussed how to choose a bandwidth (either fixed or variable) among the infinitely many possible ones, I expect you to already know how this may be done.

 ### Local regression versus local means